fieldtrip/website/tutorial/sourcemodel.md

 There are a few analysis steps in FreeSurfer which are not guaranteed to give a nice result, and may require some user interaction to get it right.
 Moreover, FreeSurfer can be quite picky with respect to the exact format of the MRI-volumes.
 One step which in our experience is notorious for not being very robust in older versions of FreeSurfer is automatic skull-stripping.
 Therefore, we used to advocate a hybrid approach that uses SPM or FSL for an initial segmentation of the anatomical MRI during the preparation.
 With this segmentation, we can create a skull-stripped image, which is a prerequisite for a correct segmentation in FreeSurfer.
 Since this approach is a bit convoluted (because it required the skullstripped image to be copied into the FreeSurfer directory in a specific format), and given the interdependencies between different files generated along the FreeSurfer pipeline (which moreover are FreeSurfer version specific), tapping into this pipeline at a random point is quite complicated.
 For this reason we discontinue the dissemination of this hybrid approach, and hope for the better that more recent versions of FreeSurfer work more robustly.

 In order to be able to use FreeSurfer, you need to have a working installation of the package.
 It can be downloaded from [here](http://surfer.nmr.mgh.harvard.edu/fswiki).
-If you are working at the Donders Centre for Cognitive Neuroimaging (DCCN), FreeSurfer is available at the compute cluster, and you can find more versions of FreeSurfer under the /opt/FreeSurferXXX directories.
-(If you are working at the MPI for Psycholinguistics, you should install the software yourself in your directory.)
-We recommend using FreeSurfer 6.0.
+If you are working at the Donders Centre for Cognitive Neuroimaging (DCCN), FreeSurfer is available at the compute cluster, and you can find more versions of FreeSurfer under the /opt/FreeSurferXXX directories, and it will be typically available in a terminally (i.e. the module is automatically loaded upon opening a terminal).
+If you are working at the MPI for Psycholinguistics, you should install the software yourself in your directory.
+This tutorial has been written and tested with FreeSurfer 6.0, but most likely higher versions will also work.
 You can run the commands just copying and pasting them into the terminal window of the Linux system.

 To get started, you need to set up your environment variables.
 Please pay close attention to the spaces in the following commands, or the lack thereof.